thenanisore/cyberdude-number-game/README.md

 The bot must be an administrator in both the group and the channel to work correctly.

+## Rules of the Game

+Participants find and submit numbers from real-life objects by sending a photo with a caption like `42!`.
+Numbers must be submitted in natural order; the first number is 1, so the players are looking for 2.
+Other participants decide for themselves whether the photo is a valid submission, as the bot doesn't use OCR for validation.
+It is up to the group members how they want to play it.

 ## Features
 - **Photo Submission**: Players submit numbers by sending photos with captions like `123!`.
 - **Automatic Validation**: Ensures the numbers are submitted in ascending order.